Merry we meet - Merry we meet - Merry we meet

 soon gained a regular following of students.

-and Yvonne spent the next couple of years banging heads with bureaucracy and
+Gavin and Yvonne spent the next couple of years banging heads

-order to meet their requirements they had to define the philosophy of
+In order to meet their requirements they had to define the philosophy of

 This they did by symbolising the five points of the pentagram within a

 (1) The Wiccan Rede – “If it harm none, do what you will”

 (3) The Law of Attraction and Threefold Return